Germany identifies first case of deadly coronavirus

 The virus, that broke out in the central Chinese city of Wuhan at the end of last year, has thus far killed 100 people, infected over 2,800 others, stranded tens of millions during the big Lunar New Year holiday and rattled global markets.

-Cases linked to people who traveled from Wuhan have been confirmed in a dozen countries, from Japan to the United States.

-Reporting by Kanishka Singh in Bengaluru and Kenneth Maxwell in Tokyo; Editing by Sandra Maler
+Cases linked to people who travelled from Wuhan have been confirmed in a dozen countries, from Japan to the United States.
+(Reporting by Kanishka Singh in Bengaluru and Kenneth Maxwell in Tokyo; Editing by Sandra Maler)